mskec/cookbook.mskec.com/recipes/peru-lomo-saltado.md

 ## Instructions
 ### Preparation
-* cut meat strips into strips and then cubes, 3-5cm long
+* cut meat into strips and then cubes, 3-5cm long
 * cut onion in small slices
 * cut tomato in small slices, remove seeds
 * cut chilli into small cubes